ZODIAC CIPHERS

 3/26/2020

 Recently we covered the January 10th 2001 Happy New Year card, stating it was likely mailed by the same individual as the December 1990 Eureka card, When the individual authored the 2001 card and mailed it to the San Francisco Chronicle, we have to remember that the 1990 Eureka card wasn't made public until 2007.
 Therefore, he couldn't have been imitating the design of the 1990 Eureka card envelope.
-There has been over emphasis on comparing the handwriting between the two communications - obviously some believe the handwriting is a good match, while others disagree - and this is par for the course.
-To determine whether these communications were created by the same author (or the Zodiac Killer), we have to analyze their composition and their layout.
+There has been an over emphasis on comparing the handwriting between the two communications, with some believing the handwriting is a good match, and others not so sure - and this is par for the course.
+To determine whether these communications were created by the same author (or the Zodiac Killer) we have to analyze their composition and their layout.

 Picture